on the border of minneapolis, at the center of the twin cities music scene…

 Now, as we approach the third decade of the 21st century, only a handful of cities are able to sustain such places.
 But in the Twin Cities, where live music is part of a thriving arts scene, we endeavor to go much farther than your typical cabaret or jazz room.

 At Crooners you experience the unrushed, wholesome hospitality of a Midwestern roadhouse; you taste locally sourced delicacies, from prime rib to crusted walleye; you savor generously poured cocktails and amply portioned meals.
 From the minute you walk in, the romance of candles and white linen, the banquettes and ringside tables, and the cordial familiarity of your servers combine to create an irresistible ambiance.
 No matter who you are or how old, you are made to feel like you belong.

 And that feeling of welcome (call it a welcome feeling) continues throughout the evening, even after the show.
 You are led to the bar or to the patio for a drink or dessert, and you notice vintage photographs of the greats from the early jazz and swing eras winking at you from the walls.
-And because we are far from a museum, the faces of local and national greats, who have played here recently, also smile down from their perches of honor.
+And sprinkled among them are the faces of local and national greats, who have played here recently.

 Whether for an intimate evening or for special occasions for groups large and small, whether it’s for dinner-and-a-show, dinner only, or drinks after work or in our lounge after the show, our hosts, bartenders and servers are ready to help you craft an unforgettable evening.

 Especially now, we know you want to connect with those you love, with your friends and neighbors, and even perfect strangers.
 We too care about connection.
 And so we welcome you in setting where great food, great artistry and warm hospitality abound.

 WE ARE MINNESOTA’S PREMIER LISTENING VENUE AND ENTERTAINMENT DESTINATION